Aura-healthcare/Aura_gitbook/Mobile Application.md

 # Mobile Application

-The Aura mobile application is the interface between the epileptic patient and the
+The Aura mobile application is the user interacting interface

 It can work in two distincts mode:

 #### nomad mode

 The Aura mobile is used in a nomad context.
 It monitors directly phydiological data from armwrist sensors to alerts user from an upcomming seizure.

 #### home-based mode

-The Aura mobile app is the end point of the
+The Aura mobile application is used by

 Pre-requisites

 ## User Experience

 Add following flowcharts:

-*
 ## Functionnalities

 ## Architecture